Sathan Sollai Thattathe: Plot

 Murthy, Gopinath and Sekar are three friends who live together and share a close bond with each other.
 Even though they are highly qualified, they find it difficult to get a job and spend most of their days in poverty.
 They do any small chores available to keep their daily lives rolling.
 Bhuvana and her father and mother are their neighbours.
 Bhuvana feels pity for the three friends and helps them whenever possible.

 One day on his way home, Murthy enters an auction sale (while trying to hide from his money lenders).
-The auction sale is run by Chitra's father and mother, who cheat people by portraying unused and old items as ancient and priceless artifacts.
+The auction sale is run by Chitra's father and mother, who cheat people by portraying unused and old items as ancient and priceless artefacts.
 Due to a misunderstanding during the auction, Murthy is forced to buy a violin from Bhuvana's father.
 Even though Gopinath and Sekar are angry with Murthy for spending money on an unnecessary item, they forgive him later on.
 Murthy, Sekar and Gopinath happen to meet Chitra in separate incidents, and each of them develop a liking for her.
 Murthy tries to use his violin to impress Chitra, but fails miserably at his attempt.
 After a few days, while the three friends are walking in a remote place, Sekar in a bout of frustration breaks the violin.
 They are shocked to see a Genie come out of the violin.
 Though initially scared, they find the Genie extremely friendly and helpful and the four of them become good friends.
 They name the Genie "Sathaiya".
 Sathaiya was Emperor Alauddin's 12th Genie, and was locked up in the violin after a magician had cast a spell on him.
 Since the three friends rescued him from the violin, Sathaiya officially declares himself as their slave and helps them with magical powers.
 Sathaiya uses his powers to provide them with food, a new house and a lot of wealth.
 The three friends become extremely rich.

 Madan is Chitra's Uncle, and wants to marry Chitra, but her father wants to offer his daughter's hand only to the person who gives him one million rupees as dowry.
 Madan is part of a smuggling gang, and uses his brother-in-law's auction business to move diamonds and other smuggled items.
 After he gives a million rupees to his brother-in-law, his wedding with Chitra is arranged.
 Chitra, who doesn't agree to the wedding, runs away from her home and hides in a bungalow.
 To her surprise, the bungalow happens to belong to Murthy, Sekar and Gopinath.
 The three of them agree to let Chitra stay in their bungalow.
 Slowly the three friends enter into arguments with each other and their friendship starts turning sour, as all three of them try to woo Chitra.
 After Sathaiya advises them not to fight and let Chitra choose whom she wants to marry, they agree.
 Chitra finally decides to marry Murthy.